robertdebock/learn-terraform/README.md

 ## Introduction (30 min.)

+- Who are you?
+- From 0 to 10, what's your experience with: linux, cloud, git, terraform?
+- What do you want to learn?

 [HashiCorp on Terraform](https://www.terraform.io/):

 > Terraform is an open-source infrastructure as code software tool that provides a consistent CLI workflow to manage hundreds of cloud services.
 Terraform codifies cloud APIs into declarative configuration files